24 Shocking Employee Onboarding Statistics in 2023 - Oak Engage

 They also witnessed a 63% improvement in year-over-year customer satisfaction.

 An excellent onboarding experience breeds employees that are not only productive in their given task but also committed to the growth of an organisation.
-According to customer onboarding statistics, if there are events that can help a company grow, then employees with the best onboarding experiences are best placed to identify and implement them.
+According to statistics, if there are events that can help a company grow, then employees with the best onboarding experiences are best placed to identify and implement them.

 Recommended Reading 📖